cristiandrami/CyberSecResources/notes/System and application security/challenges/Binary.md

 ```
 - this line will do it, with `malloc` we are writing starting from address `0x404240` 8 bytes of `\x00` and then the `system` function real address

+##### But, why we need to allocate a 32 bytes botname in this case?
+Well we need it because of the implementation of the reading function...
+Let's take a look in ghidra:

 ### Gain a shell

 At this point we have overwritten the `free` GOT entry, so each call to `free` from now will trigger a real call to `system`.